gaswelder/ethanol/README.md

 const contract = bc.contract(abi, address);
 ```

-A user object is also needed to call a contract.
+Only a user can call a contract function, so a user object is required.
-The contract can be passed to the `read` and `call` functions of a user to statically read the contract's variables, make dry function runs or make actual calls:
+User instances have `read` and `call` methods to statically read the contract's variables, make dry function runs or make actual calls:

 ```js
 const val = await alice.read(contract, "variableName");